lmoresi/lmoresi.github.io/_posts/2018-04-01-CratonFormation.md

       thick, crumpled lithosphere is shuffled around without deformation.
   </figcaption>
 </figure>

+In the figure above, the green and grey stripes were initially horizontal layers at the upper surface of the planet and are folded by the foundering of the thick boundary layer.
+In these simulations, the boundary layer is shed in less than an overturn time.
+Each model craton experiences a few, closely spaced, shortening events the create a thick pile of material with intricate internal structures not unlike those seen in seismic images that have been attributed to early subduction (Bostock et al, 1998).

+The model cratons form cold and from material that was originally crystallised at shallow depth.
+The formation is also a time of temperature inversion in the mantle: cool material is dumped at the core mantle boundary resulting in higher-than-average core heat flux.
+The phase of mobile-lid convection that follows this (analogous to plate tectonics in this kind of model) has high velocities near the surface, thin oceanic lithosphere and low stresses.
+In this environment the cratons are safe from harm and this remains true to the present day despite lithospheric thickness and ambient stresses gradually creeping higher.

 <!--
 FIGURE - It would be good to include a figure here to show the bostock or similar